-One way to teach children positive character traits is through reading books with characters who exemplify attributes that we see as important, such as perseverance, resiliency, curiosity, creativity, and kindness.
+One way to teach children positive character traits is through reading picture books with characters who exemplify attributes that we see as important, such as perseverance, resiliency, curiosity, creativity, and kindness.

 What are character traits?
 By definition, character traits are the building blocks of a person’s personality.
-We as teachers, parents, and caregivers can emphasize positive traits that can help children blossom.
+We teachers, parents, and caregivers can emphasize positive traits that can help children blossom.

 Teaching Positive Character Traits Through Picture Books